dickronez/AI-Manufacture/README.md

 Whether a company have data-driven applications in production, are about to deploy, or are just getting started, this might help.

-Intoduction from:

 AI and Analytics in Production
 How to Make It Work
-by Ted Dunning and Ellen Friedman © 2018.
-Published by O'Reilly.